If you’re looking for the best foam mattress, I can help — though “best” is subjective when it comes to mattresses.

 So that’s the scoop on the mattress surface.
 What lies beneath?

-You have a number of choices when it comes to the actual foam portion of the mattress.
+You have a number of choices when it comes to the actual foam in the mattress.

 You could try gel foam (basically memory foam with gel infused or layered on top).
-You could go for the standard memory foam (practically everyone sells these).
+Conversely, you might try the standard memory foam (practically everyone sells these).

 Maybe you’re interested in latex foam?
-But what type of latex foam?
-There are tons of sub-categories of latex, and it’s important to know what you’re really spending your money on.
+What type of latex foam?
+There are tons of sub-categories of latex.
+It’s important to know what you’re really spending your money on.

 All the foams I’m going to discuss below have pros and cons.
 Furthermore, different manufacturers produce varying qualities of beds within the same category — so please forgive my broad generalities.